 You can simply up your engagement.
 Want 5 inboxes instead of 2?
 Add 3 domains and we’ll strengthen.
 Want to test the social media waters too and get into Twitter DMs or test out LinkedIn?

-You cannot just adjust in-house headcount with a toggle.
+you can’t just adjust in-house headcount with a toggle.
 More SDRs mean more costs, potentially more management, and, of course, risks.
 So, when I consider volume and the speed with which to scale, agencies are more favorable.

 4. Control and Customization This one is in favor of fertilization.

 You can’t accomplish this with an agency.
-With your agency working together, you have control over changing, too.
+With your agency working together, you’ve control over changing, too.
 If you spent some time doing accountability checks, you could review any problems (or any successes) and request to change to another aspect of your pitch, and you could see changes within PhoenVOZ’s different branding, and the results of your changes would be visible on the next IP.

-We even offered a case study explaining a program that successfully gained government funding based on 50 initial clients, not scrolling to where you are today, just to promote a specific desire of your initial product.
+We even offered a case study explaining a program that successfully gained government funding based on 50 initial clients, not scrolling to where you’re today, just to promote a specific desire of your initial product.
 So, for the granular control freaks out there or the ones who need more technical selling, in-house is probably better.

 5. Quality of Talent: It Depends,

 But Agencies Have the Advantage.
-When you hire in-house, you are typically limited to the talent pool you can attract and afford.
+When you hire in-house, you’re typically limited to the talent pool you can attract and afford.
 And let’s be honest, the top-performing SDRs are expensive and hard to retain.
 Agencies, however, are built to hire top-performing SDRs, copywriters, campaign strategists, and deliverability experts all under the same roof.

 It’s about Quality of data, Deliverability & inboxing, Copywriting Personalization Execution across multiple channels, Being able to A/B test and iterate quickly.
 There’s no way hiring one person will get you all that.
 Agencies bring an entire ecosystem.